fsmMLK/inkscapeLogicGates/README.md

 <img src="docs/images/Examples.png" width="900px"/>

-# Main features
+## Main features

-The main features are
+The main features of this extension are

  - You can use up to six inputs for each gate (except NOT and BUFFER gates)
  - Each input can be set to be inverted (negated) individually
  - Latch and flip-flop generator, with customizable optional control gates and asynchronous Preset and Clear.
  - Signal labeling generator with a few pre-defined commonly used signals
- - Boolean expression editor, with optional LaTeX support and pre defined logic operator functions.
+ - Boolean expression editor, with optional LaTeX support and predefined logic operator functions.

-# Current and older versions
+## Current and older versions

 Compatibility table